2018–19 Ukrainian Football Amateur League

-The 2018–19 Ukrainian Football Amateur League season will be the 23rd since it replaced the competition of physical culture clubs.
+The 2018–19 Ukrainian Football Amateur League season was the 23rd since it replaced the competition of physical culture clubs.

-On 23 June 2018, the AAFU at its website published information about the upcoming its conference where AAFU plans to adopt its decision about the upcoming season including championship and cup competitions.
+On 23 June 2018, the AAFU on its website published information about the conference in which theyAFU pnedans to adopt its decision about the upcoming season including championship and cup competitions.
 The AAFU also provided a preliminary list of clubs that expressed their interest in the 2018-19 competitions.
 The format of the upcoming season was adopted at a conference on 29 June 2018.